gragatrim/regex_stone/README.md

 In the interim I'm grouping all words together as spaces are my record separator.
 Currently the following

-echo "not ( ( digits ) oneormoretimes ) lletters morethanzerotimes uletters" | ./regex.gawk
+echo "beginswith ( ( digits ) oneormoretimes ) lletters morethanzerotimes uletters" | ./regex.gawk

 returns